 Curtis Shulman, director of operations for Hotel State College, which includes The Corner Room, the Allen Street Grill, Zeno’s, Bill Pickle’s Tap Room, The Basement Nightclub and Chumley’s, said each of these establishments will be affected differently.

-The company still has some full-time employees who have been unable to return to work because they have not had enough business to bring them back into the fold as of yet, Shulman said.
-It has been difficult financially and emotionally for employees.
+He said the company still has some full-time employees who have been unable to return to work because they have not had enough business to bring them back into the fold as of yet.
+Shulman said it has been difficult financially and emotionally for employees.

-“That is the human element that we are really pushing to get the bar seating back and those other components so we can bring them back and get them working again,” Shulman said.
-While the eased restrictions won’t enable them to recover fully, “this is a huge step in the right direction.”
+“That is the human element that we are really pushing to get the bar seating back and those other components so we can bring them back and get them working again,” said Shulman.
+While the eased restrictions won’t enable them to recover fully, this is a huge step in the right direction.”

-Shulman said over the past few weeks the businesses have seen more of their older customers come in who have felt more confident because of vaccinations.
+Shulman said over the past few weeks, the businesses have seen more of their older customers come in who have felt more confident to come out because of vaccinations.
 He said that his staff is working hard to make people feel safe and comfortable while they are out.
 He added that Penn State students have been very cooperative about following masking and social distance guidelines when they come in and he feels that will continue.

 “There is definitely a desire for people who want to be out, and I think that adding that component of comfort creates a better atmosphere.
-So that you can feel when you walk into the facility, people being less on edge,” Shulman said.
+So that you can feel when you walk into the facility, people being less on edge,” said Shulman.

 Further down College Avenue, The Waffle Shop recently reopened after being closed since the beginning of the pandemic.
 Owner Greg Kight reopened his Bellefonte Waffle Shop location last fall, but he chose to hold off on the downtown State College location.
 He moved to reopen downtown now because the COVID trends are heading in the right direction.
 It has helped employees who are struggling with the unemployment process get back to work.

 “The biggest concern that I continue to have is, are the people ready, knowing that we are extra careful with our cleaning and our sanitizing and our masking and our social distancing, etc., to start going out?
-I think with more vaccines, people are feeling more and more comfortable,” Kight said.
+I think with more vaccines, people are feeling more and more comfortable,” said Kight.

 In Philipsburg, We Are Inn owner Pat Romano said the move doesn’t allow for more customers at his establishment because of social distancing guidelines.

-Also in Philipsburg, over at Poppy’s Cafe, owner Jenny Horton said she feels customers are ready to open things back up all the way, some coming in even without masks after they have received their shots.
+Also in Philipsburg, over at Poppy’s, owner Jenny Horton said she feels customers are ready to open things back up all the way, some coming in even without masks after they have received their shots.

 Wolf also announced that maximum occupancy for indoor events and gatherings will increase from 15 percent to 25 percent and outdoor gatherings from 20 percent to 50 percent.